dwrobel/flatcam/README.md

 - fixed plotting in Gerber Editor
 - working on GUI in Gerber Editor
 - added a Gcode end_command: default is M02
+- modified the calling of the editor2object() slot function

 31.03.2019